IamChristianS/v1/README.md

 ## About Me
 <p>Hey, I'm Christian! 👋</p>
-<p>An amateur developer and high school student with a passion for web design and computer science. 🌟</p>
+<p>I'm an amateur developer, and high school student passionate about web design and computer science. 🌟</p>
-<p>I love working on small hobby projects that allow me to explore my creativity and sharpen my skills. 🎨</p>
+<p>I like working on small hobby projects that allow me to try new things and sharpen my skills. 🎨</p>
-<p>My main project is Project-Hub. 🚀</p>
+<p>My main project is Project-Hub (Go check it out!). 🚀</p>
-<p>It's a hub for running games while bypassing extension blocking capabilities. 🎮</p>
+<p>It's a hub for running games whilst bypassing extension-blocking capabilities. 🎮</p>
-<p>I'm constantly updating and improving this open-source project. 🔄</p>
+<p>I'm constantly updating, and improving this project. 🔄</p>

 ## Screenshots 📷
 <div align="center">